DETAILED ACTION

 identify a location of the stimulation electrode relative to the functional midline based on an aggregation of received physiologic signals;

-adapt video information to a fluoroscopy screen such that an animated image of the location of the stimulation electrode identified by the algorithm module is superimposed over the screen in real time, wherein the animated image of the location of the stimulation electrode and the fluoroscopy screen are aligned by at least a reference point; and
+adapt video information to a fluoroscopy screen such that an animated image of the location of the stimulation electrode identified by an algorithm module is superimposed over the fluoroscopy screen in real time, wherein the animated image of the location of the stimulation electrode and the fluoroscopy screen are aligned by at least a reference point; and

 output information indicative of the functional midline and the location of the stimulation electrode,”